shane-1/BlogSource/docs/README.md

 ---
 home: true
 heroImage: /rick.gif
-heroText: To see the world as it is and to love it.
+heroText: There is only one heroism in the world :<br>To see the world as it is and to love it.
 actionText: 动态
 actionLink: /Meme/Meme.md